 Harry and Pippa abruptly become these in series 5, after being entirely indifferent to each other for the years since the last series.
 Pip's reaction — "So.... icky..."

 Silly Reason for War: When Pip and Co. travel to Russia, they find that it's torn by a civil war between the Czarists and the Tsarists.
 As one may infer, the conflict is based on a spelling disagreement.
+And there have been six of these Czar Wars.
+Apparently the first three were great, but the last three have been disappointing.

 Also the worker in Pip's factory, who tells him woodenly, "Things are not now and have never been terrible and we are not living in fear for our lives."